• Skip to primary navigation

 Close up of a garlic scape.

-Using a pair of gardening sheers, cut off and discard the seeds (or put aside to fully dry for using to plant garlic in the Fall).
-Only use the part of the stem that is softer, not overly hard and woody.
+Next, cut off and discard the seed pods (or put aside to fully dry for using to plant garlic in the Fall).
+To make the garlic scape pesto, use only the tender shoots, discarding any overly hard and woody segments.

 Harvesting the garlic scapes and placing them in a wood barrel.